arvind2602/myBlogs/content/posts/DSA.md

 - JavaScript frameworks like Node.js enable efficient DSA implementations.
 - Suitable for full-stack development scenarios.

-## Case Studies: Real-World Applications of Programming Languages in DSA
+## Real-World Applications of Programming Languages in DSA

 ### Java
 Java is commonly used in large-scale enterprise applications with complex DSA implementations.
 Its robustness, platform independence, and extensive built-in libraries make it suitable for handling diverse data structures and algorithms.